google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Multiple SCTs {#multiple-scts}

-TLS servers SHOULD send SCTs from multiple logs in case one or more logs are not acceptable to the TLS client (for example, if a log has been struck off for misbehavior, has had a key compromise, or is not known to the TLS client).
-For
+CT-using TLS servers SHOULD send SCTs from multiple logs in case one or more logs are not acceptable to the TLS client (for example, if a log has been struck off for misbehavior, has had a key compromise, or is not known to the TLS client).
+For example:
-example:

 * If a CA and a log collude, it is possible to temporarily hide misissuance from clients.
 Including SCTs from different logs makes it more difficult to mount